-We expect research and development expenses to increase significantly over the next several years as we expand our development efforts and as our product candidates progress through various stages of clinical trials, including the Phase III trial of OxytrexTM.
+We expect research and development expenses to increase significantly over the next several years as we expand our development efforts and as our product candidates progress through various stages of clinical trials, including the Phase III trials of OxytrexTM and PTI-901.
 This increase may fluctuate from quarter to quarter and year to year due to the timing and scope of these activities.